Gasorekibo/alu-shell/basics/README.md

-copying html file in dir
+move file with uppercase letter